-For clients of self-employed professionals (zelfstandigen zonder personeel, zzp'ers) in the Netherlands it is important to know how the Dutch Tax and Customs Administration will assess the exact nature of their business relationship (i.e. an employment relationship or work on a self-employed basis).
+For clients of freelancers/self-employed professionals (zelfstandigen zonder personeel, zzp'ers) in the Netherlands, it is important to know how the Netherlands Tax Administration (Belastingdienst) will assess the exact nature of their business relationship (an employment relationship or work on a self-employed basis).
 A model agreement records that relationship.

-Just like other entrepreneurs, self-employed professionals must register with the Dutch Tax and Customs Administration (Belastingdienst), which determines whether you are an entrepreneur for the purposes of turnover tax and income tax.
+Just like other entrepreneurs, freelancers/self-employed professionals must register with the Tax Administration (Belastingdienst), which determines whether you are an entrepreneur for the purposes of turnover tax and income tax.

-If you are based in the Netherlands as a self-employed professional, you nearly always have to pay turnover tax (VAT).
+If you are based in the Netherlands as a freelancer/self-employed professional, you nearly always have to pay turnover tax (VAT).
 Some services are exempt from VAT.

 If you carry out a temporary assignment in the Netherlands as a freelancer/self-employed professional, you sometimes have to pay VAT as well.
 You may sometimes be able to claim back VAT that you have paid in the Netherlands.